-Exhibit

-Number

-Description

-3.1 [Second Amended and Restated Certificate of Incorporation of the Registrant, and all amendments thereto Alaunos Therapeutics, Inc. \(incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q for the period ended June 30, 2023 8-K, SEC File No. 001-33038, filed February 1, 2024\).](#)

-3.2 [Amended and Restated Bylaws of the Registrant, dated as of September 21, 2020 \(incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, SEC File No. 001-33038, filed September 22, 2020\).](#)

-10.1†+ [Retention Employment Agreement, dated as of August 14, 2023 January 21, 2024, by and between the Registrant and Melinda Lackey, Dale Curtis Hogue](#)

-10.2†+ [Retention Consulting Agreement, dated as of August 14, 2023 February 22, 2024, by and between the Registrant and Drew Deniger, Ferdinand Groenewald \(incorporated by reference to Exhibit 10.62 to the Registrant's Annual Report on Form 10-K, SEC File No. 001-33038, filed April 1, 2024\).](#)

-31.1+ [Certification of Principal Executive Officer and Principal Financial Officer pursuant to Exchange Act Rule 13a-14\(a\) or 15\(d\)-14\(a\), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.](#)

-32.1++ [Certifications of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002](#)

-101.INS+ Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).

-101.SCH+ Inline XBRL Taxonomy Extension Schema Document

-101.CAL+ Inline XBRL Taxonomy Extension Calculation Linkbase Document

-101.DEF+ Inline XBRL Taxonomy Definition Linkbase Document

-101.LAB+ Inline XBRL Taxonomy Extension Label Linkbase Document

-101.PRE+ Inline XBRL Taxonomy Extension Presentation Linkbase Document

-104+ Cover Page Interactive Data File-the cover page interactive data is embedded within the Inline XBRL document or included within the Exhibit 101 attachments

-+ Filed herewith.

-++ This certification is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof, regardless of any general incorporation language in such filing.
+Exhibit Number Description 3.1 Third Amended and Restated Certificate of Incorporation of Alaunos Therapeutics, Inc. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, SEC File No. 001-33038, filed July 17, 2024).
+3.2 Amended and Restated Bylaws of the Registrant, dated as of September 21, 2020 (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K, SEC File No. 001-33038, filed September 22, 2020).
+31.1+ Certification of Principal Executive Officer and Principal Financial Officer pursuant to Exchange Act Rule 13a-14(a) or 15(d)-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+32.1+ Certifications of Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS+ Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
+101.SCH+ Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104+ Cover Page Interactive Data File-the cover page interactive data is embedded within the Inline XBRL document or included within the Exhibit 101 attachments + Filed herewith. ++ This certification is deemed not filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof, regardless of any general incorporation language in such filing.

-† Indicates management contract or compensatory plan.